JonFeli/supervised-soup-project/docs/Local Environment Setup Guide.md

 ## 4. Activate the environment

-To activate the environment manually later:
+To activate the environment manually:

 `conda activate supervised-soup-env`